Skip to main content

 CriterionWeightSignal

-Process modeling15%Can diagram a complex flow on a whiteboard from memory.
+Process modeling15%Diagrams a complex process flow on a whiteboard from memory in under 10 minutes.
+Has opinions about BPMN notation.

 Red flags

-Believes BA is "between PM and engineering" with no own ownership
+Believes BA is "the person between PM and engineering" with no ownership of their own — pure intermediary mindset

 Apply this rubric automatically with CVPRO